oktadev/okta-blog/_source/_posts/2022-07-12-hosted-auth-cli.md

 ## Configure the project

-If you download the CLI, you can automatically type **okta start flask** and follow the provided instructions to get the project set up.
+If you download the CLI, you can automatically type `okta start flask` and follow the provided instructions to get the project set up.
 The GitHub repo is pulled in for you.

 Sometimes, the CLI does not populate an `.okta.env` file for you and you will need to add things manually.
-Open your .okta.env file and if something is missing like the CLIENT ID or CLIENT SECRET, retrieve the information from your developer dashboard and add it.
+Open your `.okta.env` file and if something is missing like the CLIENT ID or CLIENT SECRET, retrieve the information from your developer dashboard and add it.

+NOTE: You need to enter the URIs you want to use to redirect.
+In the CLI these are referred to as Redirect URIs.
+In your developer dashboard, this is called sign-in redirect URIs.
+For this walkthrough, we'll use: `http://localhost:3000/authorization-code/callback` You can use other localhost ports, just be sure to write out the link with the `/authorization-code/callback` added at the end.
+You also need to add your **Post Logout Redirect URIs**.
+In the developer dashboard, these are called **Sign-out redirect URIs**.
+Since we used localhost:3000, the URI will be: `http://localhost:3000/`

 ## Create an application (optional)